-The main result of the estimations is the so called reasonable worst-case estimate.
+The main result of the estimations is the so-called reasonable worst-case estimate.
 This value intends to estimate the exposure level in a reasonable worst-case situation, i.e. in a situation with exposures in the higher ranges of the full distribution of exposure levels, but below the extremes reached.
 If a large number of suitable data is available, a 90th percentile is generally used as an estimator of the reasonable worst-case value.
 If limited data sets are available (e.g. only measurements from one site or only small numbers of measurements or measurements with very little detail on tasks, working conditions, etc.) often the highest measured value is taken or the results of modelling are preferred or a conservative intermediate value is chosen to account for the weaknesses in the different data sets.

-From the uses of zinc chloride the following scenarios for exposure will be discussed:
+From the uses of zinc sulphate the following scenarios for exposure to zinc sulphate will be discussed:

-- Scenario 1: Production of zinc chloride, - Scenario 2: Use of zinc chloride in galvanising.
+- Scenario 1: Production of zinc sulphate,

+- Scenario 2: Production of fertilisers or animal feedstuff,

+- Scenario 3: Use of fertilisers.

-4.1.1.2.1 Scenario 1: Chemical industry; production of zinc chloride
+4.1.1.2.1 Scenario 1: Production of zinc sulphate